magnetic-ci/vamp-ui-rspec/README.md

 make
 ```

-This example shows how to change Selenium WebDriver from PhantomJS to f.e.
-FireFox.
+This example shows how to use Firefox in non-headless mode.

-> Please note that this is only possible to run on the host OS, not inside a container.

-> It requires `bundler` and `geckodriver` to be installed.
+> Please note that this is only possible to run on the host OS, not inside a container and it requires `bundler` and `geckodriver` to be installed.

 ```bash
 export VAMP_URL="http://127.0.0.1:8080/service/vamp/"